MaudeCharmetant/skymodel/README.rst

     :target: https://github.com/MaudeCharmetant/CCATp_sky_model/blob/master/Documentation.pdf

-How to install the CCATp sky model
+How to install the skymodel
 ==================================

-ccatp_sky_model is a pure Python module.
+skymodel is a pure Python module.
 You'll need the `NumPy <https://numpy.org/>`_ , `Astropy <https://www.astropy.org/>`_, `PySM <https://github.com/bthorne93/PySM_public>`_ , `tqdm <https://github.com/tqdm/tqdm>`_, and `healpy <https://github.com/healpy/healpy>`_ packages.
 The required template maps can be dowloaded `here <https://uni-bonn.sciebo.de/s/zgPsb7qvXTnNsrO>`_ with the password: pw4referee, then simply change the data path at the beginning of the code file to indicate where you saved the data.
 The original extra-galactic simulation templates can be downloaded from `WebSky <https://mocks.cita.utoronto.ca/data/websky/v0.0/>`_ and `SO&Sehgal <https://lambda.gsfc.nasa.gov/simulation/tb_sim_ov.cfm>`_.

 .. _source: